curvedinf/wove/README.md

 -   **Looks Like Normal Python**: You write simple, decorated functions.
 No manual task objects, no callbacks.
 -   **Reads Top-to-Bottom**: The code in a `weave` block is declared in a logical order, but `wove` intelligently determines the optimal *execution* order.
 -   **Automatic Parallelism**: Wove builds a dependency graph from your function signatures (e.g., `def task_b(task_a): ...`) and runs independent tasks concurrently.
--   **Normal Python Data**: Wove's task data looks like normal python variables because it is, but it creates inherent multithreaded data safety in the same way as map-reduce.
+-   **Normal Python Data**: Wove's task data looks like normal python variables because it is, and it creates inherent multithreaded data safety in the same way as map-reduce.
 -   **Minimal Boilerplate**: Get started with just the `async with weave() as w:` context manager and the `@w.do` decorator.
 -   **Sync & Async Transparency**: Mix `async def` and `def` functions freely. `wove` automatically runs synchronous functions in a background thread pool to avoid blocking the event loop.
 -   **Zero Dependencies**: Wove is pure Python, using only the standard library.